childrenofhope/childrenofhope/about/teachers.md

   Hello!
 My name is Lynn Hockenberger and it is a true joy for me to come to work every day at Children of Hope Preschool!
 I have been privileged to serve as Director of this wonderful school since 2009 and have been a teacher here since the school opened in 2007.
 I have enjoyed being an early childhood educator since moving to the Valley in 2000.
 </p>
 <p>
   I grew up in a suburb of Pittsburgh, Pennsylvania and graduated from the University of Pittsburgh with a degree in Children’s Literature with a focus in Elementary Education.
 I continue to take courses in the field of Early Childhood Education and have completed the Aim 4 Excellence National Director’s Credential sponsored by Arizona’s First Things First initiative.
-I am looking into obtaining my Master’s Degree in Early Childhood Administration.
-I currently hold the Faith Representative seat on the First Things First East Maricopa Regional Council and am a member of the Evangelical Lutheran Education Association (ELEA), the Christian Directors of the East Valley, and the National Association for the Education of Young Children (NAEYC).
+I serve as the Faith Representative on the First Things First East Maricopa Regional Council, I am the Secretary of the Evangelical Lutheran Education Association (ELEA) Board, and am a Member-at-Large on the (AzAEYC) Arizona Association for the Education of Young Children Board, the local chapter of the NAEYC.
+I am also an active member of the Christian Directors of the East Valley group.
 </p>
 <p>
   My husband, Fritz, is a pilot with American Airlines and we are the proud parents of two adult children.
 Our daughter Laura graduated from The University of Arizona and The University of Charleston in West Virginia and is now a Physician Assistant at a local ENT practice.
 Our son Jake, also a graduate of The University of Arizona, is studying to be a teacher at Grand Canyon University while working as a teacher's aide at a Title 1 elementary school in Tucson.